goreleaser/goreleaser/www/docs/ci/actions.md

           GITHUB_TOKEN: ${{ secrets.GH_PAT }}
 ```

+You can also read the [GitHub documentation](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) about it.

 ## How does it look like?

 You can check [this example repository](https://github.com/goreleaser/example) for a real world example.